jlendle11/comic-app/README.md

 ## Major problems & solutions
--Need too fix how app looks on mobile
+-Need to fix how app looks on mobile
+-Marvel API is a bit slow when it comes to displaying fetched data.
+Not much I can do on my end

 ## MVP